-Actuators are simple devices capable of producing short stroke motions that is in either directional or non-directional movements.
+Actuators are simple devices capable of producing short-stroke motions that are in either directional or non-directional movements.
 Marine linear actuators produce motion in a straight line used for applications that require positioning and lifting.
-With the principle of the inclined plane where the thread of the lead screw acts as a continuous ramp to allow rotational force, movement is enabled in same directions which enable movement and adjustment used for lifting different objects on the boat that enable space creation.
+With the inclined plane’s principle where the thread of the lead screw acts as a continuous ramp to allow the rotational force, movement is enabled in the same directions, which enable movement and adjustment used for lifting different objects on the boat that enable space creation.

 Lifting and positioning of tables

-By short stroke motions produced by the actuator, simple movements that include lifting and positioning of tables is enabled by use of remote and buttons.
-This means a table and seat can be moved from place to the other if required and also enables place to be created for other purposes.
-Adjusting tables to different heights enable same table used for different purposes that include dinning or working saving space that would be used by many tables.
+By short-stroke motions produced by the actuator, simple movements that include lifting and positioning of tables are enabled by remote and buttons.
+This means a table and seat can be moved from one place to the other if required and enables a place to be created for other purposes.
+Adjusting tables to different heights enables the same table used for different purposes: dining or working, saving space that many tables would use.

 Automation by linear actuators in yacht kitchen